cloudflare/cloudflare-docs/content/workers/platform/smart-placement.md

 ## Background
 The following example walks through how moving your Worker close to your backend services could decrease application latency:

-You have a user in Sydney, Australia who’s accessing an application running on Workers.
+You have a user in Sydney, Australia who is accessing an application running on Workers.
 This application makes multiple round trips to a database located in Frankfurt, Germany in order to serve the user’s request.

 ![A user located in Sydney, AU connecting to a Worker in the same region which then makes multiple round trips to a database located in Frankfurt, DE. ](../media/workers-smart-placement-disabled.png)